 The lodge is one of the numerous old lodges in western national parks that serve as stunning examples of parking architecture.
 It is open from the middle of May through the middle of October.

-3. Take a trip to Wizard Island on a boat
+8.3.
+Take a Trip to Wizard Island on A Boat

 Because of its perfectly round, turquoise, and serene lake, Crater Lake National Park is unlike any other in the world.
 It also has another distinction: it is one of the few spots on the planet where you can view a volcano inside a volcano.